 Business & Charities

-- Effective Monday, November 21, 2022, through Friday, December 16, 2022, the Bureau is limiting over the counter (paper) expedited filings to 5 per service company.
+- The Bureau is limiting over the counter (paper) expedited filings to 5 per service company until further notice.

 This includes all expedite service levels (same day, three-hour and one-hour).
 Please note that there is no limit on expedited filings submitted online through Business Filing Services.
 This step is necessary for the Bureau to be able to process all expedites in a timely manner.